containers/toolbox/CONTRIBUTING.md

 # Making Suggestions

-Toolbx is not feature-complete and some of it's functionality is not-there-yet.
+Toolbx is not feature-complete and some of its functionality is not there yet.
 We are thankful for all suggestions and ideas but be ready that your suggestion may be rejected.